Monday, December 28, 2020

 Age is having its way with me.
 I was tired from visiting the museum in Tucson and driving; I had to over-ride my compulsion to move.

-As part of the entertainment I looked back to see where I'd been in days of yore.
-For me, a bear of little memory, it's the best part of blogging.
+For entertainment I looked back to see where I'd been in days of yore.
+For me, a-bear-of-little-memory, it's the best part of blogging.

 Herewith is one of my favorite rants.
 I also enjoyed reminiscing about walking in those Death Valley arroyos.